binipringle/contracts/_texts/0-outline.md

 Action intended or known to be likely to prevent another from learning a fact is equivalent to an assertion that the fact does not exist.

+**Duty to Disclose Hypo**

+An honest man has imported a large cargo of grain during time of famine.
+Several other importers are coming with more grain.
+Should/can he sell the grain at very high prices, or should he tell the buyers the other grain is coming and sell at competitive prices?

 ## Kang v.
 Harrington (p 425)

 - This case is about the responsibility the law places on the “innocent” party
 - Duty to read / duty to investigate, discover…
-- What element is implicated by this discussion?

-Kang v.
-Harrington

 - Dolly Won rented a house to Dewey Harrington
 - They agreed to a one-year lease with an option to renew for an additional year. $400 security deposit.
 - Letter of intent had errors: Included the wrong address and said the $400 security deposit was the first month’s rent (rather than the security deposit).
 - The lease was typed up by Harrington.

-## Problem with lease

-The lease included an additional provision (that they hadn’t agreed to) giving Harrington a perpetual option to rent the property at $400/month (rather than a one-year option)
+- Problem with lease: the lease included an additional provision (that they hadn’t agreed to) giving Harrington a perpetual option to rent the property at $400/month (rather than a one-year option)

-Did she agree to the perpetual option?
+- Did she agree to the perpetual option?
 - Argue yes
 - Argue no

-Won sues Harrington
+- Won sues Harrington
 - Under what theory?
 - What’s his defense?
 - Holding?